CalculatorBoom

 About These Parameters

-- The number of months in the lease.
-Shorter terms carry a higher monthly payment but a lower total finance charge; longer terms spread the depreciation charge thinner but accrue more total interest.
+The number of months in the lease.
+Shorter terms carry a higher monthly payment but less total interest, since less time passes for interest to accrue on the outstanding balance; longer terms lower the payment but accrue more total interest.

 Frequently Asked Questions